MattyCZ/todolist/api-doc.md

     - update the documentation below and add it to the project source as `api-doc.md`
     - also update the application to support subtasks

-- Contact me at tom@avocode.com if there you have any question

 # API Documentation